bf4648/annotations-from-ibooks/README.md

 # Getting started

 This is my little shell script that I wrote to dump the annotations from iBooks.
-The only thing that needs to be changed in the script is the BOOK_TITLE variable in the shell script near the top of the script.
+The only thing that needs to be changed in the script is the BOOK_TITLE variable near the top of the script.

 ```shell
 BOOK_TITLE="The Books Title" # change this to your target book title